The Discovery of an Active Wind from the Milky Way's Black Hole: Evidence of the Wind

-In the complementary north-northeast (NNE) direction, the CND contains considerably less material \cite{Hsieh2021}.
+In the complementary north-northeast (NNE) direction, the CND contains considerably less material \citep{Hsieh2021}.
 It has a more fragmented structure and an unfavorable orientation, making the observations of the NNE cone and the expected ionized features at its end less likely to be visible.
-The Sgr~A~East supernova remnant \cite{Zhao2016} complicates it even further.
-However we expect the wind in the northeast to NNE direction to be present.
-There is a clear lack of cold molecular gas emission in this direction, and an excess of X-ray emission \cite{Baganoff2003,Wang2013} (Figure \ref{fig:CO_Xray}).
+The Sgr~A~East supernova remnant \citep{Zhao2016, Maeda2002,Ehlorova2022,Zhang2023} complicates it even further by disrupting gas in this region and obfuscating evidence of the counter wind.
+However, we expect the wind in the northeast to NNE direction to be present.
+There is a clear lack of cold molecular gas emission in this direction, a low-opacity cavity \citep{Schodel2010}, and an excess of X-ray emission \citep{Baganoff2003,Wang2013} (Figures \ref{fig:CO_Xray} and \ref{fig:Extinct}, and Appendix \ref{app:wind energy}).
+The \citet{XRISM2025} indicate that the plasma in this direction is overionized (ions are stripped of more electrons than in collisional ionization equilibrium), consistent with activity from \sgra.
 The velocity structure of the CND is such that the most blueshifted part of the CND aligns with the SSW cone, while the most redshifted gas aligns with the NNE direction (Figure \ref{fig:CND_vels}).
-A relatively weak wind (see below) can also be deflected by dense gas resulting in an asymmetric wind or one side of the wind to be weaker than the other \cite{Kwan2023,Liska2023,Borodina2025}.

-Simulations of Galactic Center region showed that the CND actively ``rains'' molecular gas onto \sgra \ \cite{Solanki2023} and is efficient at erasing signatures of past activities.
-So for the edges of the conical clearing to be as pronounced as they are, a presently active wind must be present.
-We also rule out a recent supernova origin, as the last supernova in the Galactic Center occurred $10^4$ years ago and 5~pc away from \sgra \cite{Ehlorova2022,Maeda2002}.